 Drilling has been carried out mainly outside the resource area, with the objective of further expanding the resources.
-The Romanera and Infanta deposits remain open at depth.
+The La Romanera and La Infanta deposits remain open at depth.
+El Cura is currently being explored.

 On March 9, 2023, the Company announced that the Ministry of Industrial Policy and Energy of Huelva, Andalusia had granted the exploration permit for the Infanta Sur property.
 This permit adds an additional 848.0 hectares to IBW and expires on March 9, 2026, resulting in a total area of 2,393.6 hectares.
 Infanta Sur is located south of the current La Infanta area in IBW.
 The new exploration permit allows the Company to begin exploration immediately in the newly permitted area.
 The area granted is permitted for exploration activity and does not require further environmental department or municipal approvals for work to proceed.
 The Company is currently planning geophysical and geological work to be done in the area.
 The Infanta Sur exploration permit can be renewed for subsequent additional periods.